TheOnlineJudge/ojudge/README.md

 You will also need PostgreSQL installed and running in your system.

+oath-tookit (https://www.nongnu.org/oath-toolkit/index.html) is required for Two Factor Authentication.
+It is available for install in all major Linux distributions.

 ### Building
 Clone this repository, or a fork of it, and from its root directory run: